ikram-3/ssc-exam-analysis/README.md

 * Bar charts showing pass/fail distributions.
 * Histograms or bar plots illustrating the most failed subjects.
-* Correlation matrices or heatmaps for subject failure relationships (if applicable from the notebook).
 * Visualizations related to fine counts and cancelled exam reasons.

 ## Author